 Please see the attached Figure 1 - Projected SLR's; which depicts the project site and relevant Highest Observable Tide Line (HOTL), MHHW, and the projected SLR's for the year 2100.
 Relative to surrounding topography and considering the High Risk Tolerance of this project; it is not expected the projected RSLR for this project needs to be a strong consideration.
-The fixed pier will be constructed at elevation 1.
-The projected sea level rise in year 2100 is 2.9 feet resulting in future Mean High Water (MHW) elevation of 11.33 feet.
-MHW and projected SLR is depicted in the profile view on Details-Sheet D1 in relation to the proposed dock elevation.
+The tidal dock expansion will consist of attachment of the proposed gangway to the existing fixed wood pier, which is located at elevation 11.3 The projected sea level rise in year 2100 is 2.9 feet resulting in future Mean High Water (MHHW) elevation of 11.3 feet.
+MHW.
+MHHW and projected SLR is depicted in the profile view on Details-Sheet D1 in relation to the proposed dock elevation.